leesangjun1903/NLP-and-Audio/LLM/readme.md

 - MiniCPM4: Ultra-Efficient LLMs on End Devices | 2025 · 30회 인용
 - HRM-Text: Efficient Pretraining Beyond Scaling | 2026
 - Forget Attention: Importance-Aware Attention Is All You Need | 2026
+- Shuffle the Context: RoPE-Perturbed Self-Distillation for Long-Context Adaptation | 2026

 ## Prompting